 A baby who is exposed to a steady stream of new experiences will be flexible and more confident in new situations in the future.
 These are all skills that little travellers need!

-A fun and educational way to raise a little traveler is to have a globe around the house.
+A fun and educational way to raise a child who loves to travel is to have a globe around the house.
 If you put your globe on the floor and hold it, your baby will love spinning it.

-As your child grows, you can play the “where do you want to go” game – have them stop the spinning globe with a finger and then you tell them about the place their finger is pointing to.
-(Be prepared to talk a lot about Russia and Canada! haha!)
+As your child grows, you can play the “where do you want to go” game – have them stop the spinning globe with a finger and then you tell them about the country their finger is pointing to.
+(Just be prepared to talk a lot about Russia and Canada! haha!)

 Another great idea is to have a travel map of the world mounted on your wall and use color coded pins to show where you have travelled.
 Use one color of pins to show where Mommy & Daddy have travelled, and then use a different colored pin to show where the whole family has gone together.

-As they grow older, your children will love looking at the map and remembering all the fun family trips they went on.
-Before you know it, your little traveller will be staring at the map imagining all the places they want to travel with their family!
+As they grow older, your children will love looking at the world map and remembering all the fun family trips they went on.
+Before you know it, your little baby will be an older, world traveler who will be staring at the map imagining all the places they want to travel with their family!